majid-L/3D-geometric-sim/readme.md

 ## Key product features
 - 3D models created dynamically using centralised states synchronised across different views.
+- 3D scene with fully adjustable camera, click interactivity, postprocessing effects and complex dynamic functionality.
-- Intearctive gameboard UI that provides the user with many ways to interact with the game and modify the visual display.
+- Intearctive gameboard UI that provides the user with many ways to modify the game and visual display.
 - CRUD functionality: a user can create a new account, update their account details, save/delete patterns and post/delete comments.
 - User authorisation provided by a Django/Python API, using JSON Web Tokens.
 - Login form validation.